 Waiting is usually what we do between things.
 It is the space between two destinations, an empty and anxious time to fill with distractions.
 But when we look more closely, we see that waiting is also an activity in itself, bristling with energy, uncertainty, and inequality.
 What does the condition of waiting reveal about us, our world, and the natural environment that sustains it?

 This series of eight sessions offer glimpses into the thought and practices of artists, architects, historians, and theorists who grapple with this question.

-In this hour-long session, Matthew Metzger will speak about guitarist Steve Lacy’s use of silences between phrases as a mode of critique, curiosity, and anticipation.
+In this hour-long session, Matthew Metzger will speak about soprano saxophonist Steve Lacy’s use of pausing in his solo playing, where waiting becomes rhythm and silence is bound up with critique and anticipation.
 Jane Norris presents recordings of the electronic pulses of plants, and asks if they are waiting for our resonances to align or for us to hear them.
 A brief moderated discussion and audience Q&A will follow.

 This online series will use Zoom with live closed-captioning.

 This event is free and open to the general public.
 RSVP required to receive Zoom link.

 These events, and the resulting publication, Shifter 25: Waiting, are co-hosted by MIT List Visual Arts Center and Contemporary Arts Center, Cincinnati in conjunction with solo exhibitions by Sreshta Rit Premnath to be held in March 2021 (MIT List Center) and October 2021 (CAC).